alec0xFFFFFF/out-of-state-plates-api/README.md

 - text preview should be enticing of try this restaurant or look what i ate
 - email and text for account reset
 - email for confirmation they joined

+## Feature requests
+- individual dishes, drinks, wines, all check-in-able from restaurants
+- sort by city

+### how it should work
+Data acquisition - submit image of menu
+- use ai to divide up menu into items
+- pick restaurant (existing) or create new one restaurant should have

+Views:
+- discover
+  - look up dishes (search location based)
+  - look up restaurants (search location based)
+- capture
+  - user can log meal (pick existing items or add new ones)
+    - tag/invite other users in the meal
+    - generate an IG story/post
+  - log a menu
+  - create a restaurant
+  - log just an item

+### Monetization
+What would a subscription include? for users or businesses?